jenskeiner/lintr/docs/project_plan.md

 2. Separate the rule result (passed/failed/skipped) from the result details (message, fix availability) using distinct classes (`RuleResult` enum and `RuleCheckResult` dataclass).
 3. Design rule sets to support nesting (rule sets containing other rule sets) from the start, as this provides flexibility in organizing rules.
 4. Use unique identifiers for both rules (e.g., 'R001') and rule sets (e.g., 'RS001') to prevent conflicts and enable easy referencing.
+5. When implementing permission rules:
+   - Always check both repository settings and related files (e.g., FUNDING.yml for sponsorships)
+   - Provide clear error messages that indicate exactly what needs to be fixed
+   - Consider implementing fix methods that handle both settings and file changes
+   - Ensure tests cover all possible combinations of settings and file states

 ### Rule Manager Implementation
-1. Use Python's entry point mechanism instead of module scanning for plugin-like functionality.
-Entry points provide a more flexible and maintainable way to extend functionality without modifying the core package.
-2. When implementing singletons in Python, include a way to reset the singleton state in tests.
+1. When implementing singletons in Python, include a way to reset the singleton state in tests.
 This can be done via a pytest fixture with `autouse=True` to ensure clean state between tests.
-3. When mocking entry points in tests, use `unittest.mock.MagicMock` instead of dynamic type creation.
+2. When mocking entry points in tests, use `unittest.mock.MagicMock` instead of dynamic type creation.
 MagicMock provides better control over method behavior and makes test failures more debuggable.
-4. For plugin systems (like rules and rule sets), separate the discovery mechanism (Rule Manager) from the implementation (concrete rules).
+3. For plugin systems (like rules and rule sets), separate the discovery mechanism (Rule Manager) from the implementation (concrete rules).
 This allows for better extensibility and testing.

+### Rule Discovery and Entry Points

+1. When adding new rules, always add an entry point in `pyproject.toml` under `[project.entry-points."repolint.rules"]` so that the rule can be discovered at runtime.
+2. The entry point key should be a snake_case identifier that describes the rule's purpose (e.g., `wikis_disabled`).
+3. The entry point value should be the fully qualified path to the rule class (e.g., `repolint.rules.permission_rules:WikisDisabledRule`).
+4. Remember to add entry points for all rules, even if they are only used in the default rule set.
+5. Entry points allow for dynamic rule discovery and enable users to selectively enable/disable rules in their configuration.

 ### Rule Design
 1. When designing rules: